petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 While in the [API Builder](#using-the-api-builder), use the Actions menu (![Actions menu](../images/icon-actions.png)) next to the API application to manage it.
 Select an available option:

--  **Edit**: edit your API application.
+**Edit**: Edit your API application.

 You can also click on the API application's name to edit it.

-   While editing an API application, you can create new [endpoints](#creating-and-managing-endpoints) and [schemas](#creating-and-managing-schemas) that work similarly to Liferay's out-of-the-box API applications.
+While editing an API application, you can create new [endpoints](#creating-and-managing-endpoints) and [schemas](#creating-and-managing-schemas) that work like Liferay's out-of-the-box API applications.

--  **Delete**: delete your API application.
+**Delete**: Delete your API application.

--  **Change Publication Status**: change your publication status from published to unpublished or vice versa.
+**Change Publication Status**: Change your publication status from published to unpublished or vice versa.

 An API application must be published before use.
 Once published, the generated APIs have the same set of features as Liferay's out-of-the-box APIs (i.e. pagination, filtering, sorting, etc.)

 ## Creating and Managing Endpoints

 {bdg-secondary}`Liferay DXP 2024.Q1+ U112`

 {bdg-link-primary}`[Beta Feature](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

 !!! important